digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 updates to an object store\ *.*

 The privacy guarantees provided by Canton do not exist on a publicly visible ledger.
-So all business logic and business state that need to be either authorized or verified by more than one party is implemented within the Daml smart contract.
+Therefore, all business logic and business state requiring either authorization or verification by more than one party should be implemented within a Daml smart contract.
 The necessary consensus on authorization, verification, and/or visibility will then be coordinated via the (Global) Synchronizer.
 For a more detailed discussion on the distinction between local vs. consensus logic and state see the Daml Philosophy Course 2 “Daml Workflows” [19]_.

-Alternative Application Architecture
+Alternative application architecture
 ------------------------------------

 This example application could have used a CQRS-style alternative architecture.
-This architecture is often used where front end user action stories are expressed directly in terms of unmediated consensus business operations.
+This architecture is often used where frontend user action stories are expressed directly in terms of unmediated consensus business operations.
 This means:

 -  User interface updates (writes) are performed directly against the Daml models rather than mediated through backend services.

--  User interface queries (reads) remain provided by backend services;
+-  User interface queries (reads) continue to be provided by backend services;
-   which also continue to provide external integrations and automation.
+   which also provide external integrations and automation.

 +----------------+----------------------+-----------+-----------------+
 | Frontend       | **User Interface**   |           |                 |